Rule Changes & Updates

 The Disciplinary Board is publishing changes to Rule 301(e) of the Pennsylvania Rules of Disciplinary Enforcement, which deals with attorneys who assert mental disability defenses in disciplinary hearings.

-If you have NOT yet completed your 2013 – 2014 Annual Attorney Registration, you must submit it by July 31 to avoid late fees.
+If you have NOT yet completed your 2014 - 2015 Annual Attorney Registration, we must receive it on or before July 31 to avoid late fees.

 With many attorneys turning to mobile devices to access information, The Disciplinary Board of the Supreme Court of PA recently updated its website to be mobile-friendly.